-We do not have any off-balance sheet arrangements as defined by rules enacted by the Securities and Exchange Commission and accordingly, no such arrangements are likely to have a current or future effect on our financial position.
+We do not have any off-balance sheet arrangements as defined by rules enacted by the SEC and, accordingly, no such arrangements are likely to have a current or future effect on our financial position.

 ITEM 3.
-QUANTITATIVE AND QUALITATIVE DISCLOSURES ABOUT MARKET RISK
+OUANTITATIVE AND OUALITATIVE DISCLOSURES ABOUT MARKET RISK

 Interest Rate Risk.
 The primary objective of our investment activities is to preserve principal while at the same time maximizing the income we receive from our investments without significantly increasing risk.
 Some of the securities that we invest in may have market risk.
 This means that a change in prevailing interest rates may cause the principal amount of the investment to fluctuate.
-To minimize this risk, we maintain our portfolio of cash equivalents and investments in a variety of securities, including money market funds, government agency securities and government-secured corporate obligations.
+To minimize this risk, we maintain our portfolio of cash equivalents and investments in a variety of securities, including money market funds, U.S. government agency securities and corporate obligations, secured by the Federal Deposit Insurance Corporation through the Temporary Liquidity Guarantee Program.
 We do not invest in auction rate securities or securities collateralized by home mortgages, mortgage bank debt or home equity loans.
-If interest rates were to rise or fall from current levels by 100 basis points or by 125 basis points, the change in our net unrealized loss on investments would be \$1.3 million or \$1.7 million, respectively.
+If interest rates were to rise or fall from current levels by 100 basis points or by 125 basis points, the change in our net unrealized loss on investments would be \$1.5 million or \$1.9 million, respectively.